azim-abdool/teaching-portfolio/courses.md

 ## Embedded & Microprocessor Systems
 I am currently heavily involved in teaching these courses.
 - ECNG2006 - Introduction to Microprocessors.
 This is a level 2 undergraduate course, and the undergrad students' first foray into the world of embedded systems.
 Prior to this course, they would have been introduced to both electronics and programming.
-This course bridges those concepts and introduces the student to exploiting a processor architecture using assembly to implement small-scale embedded systems involving the Microchip PIC 8-bit MCU.
+This course bridges those concepts.
+It introduces the student to exploiting a processor architecture using assembly to implement small-scale embedded systems involving the Microchip PIC16, an 8-bit RISC MCU.
+- ECNG2005 - Lab and Project Design 3.
+This is a level 2 capstone laboratory and project course.
+The focus of this course is on developing a students' professional practice.
+The laboratory content associated with ECNG2006's microprocessor content is delivered in this course.
+However, this course's focus is primarily geared toward proficient **use of lab tools in application context**.
+I am the lead for this module.
+I have been an examiner and project supervisor for the community project, another module in this course, for over 15 years.
+Student teams are sent to various communities for this project to develop and deploy an engineering solution to serve currently unmet needs.
-- ECNG2005, ECNG3006, ECNG3034 (Capstone)
+- ECNG3006, ECNG3034 (Capstone)
 - I've also supported ECNG3029 (Robotics) in the recent past as it aligns with my area of expertise.

 ## Programming & Software Engineering